UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day1.md

 6. On [this image](https://training.pages.sigma2.no/tutorials/hpc-intro/_images/hpc.svg), is it possible to identify a single node?
 Is it one unit on a rack?
 Is it a whole rack?
    - one unit on a rack. what I am unsure about is whether one of the "pizza boxes" (the 2-3 cm high metal things) host 1 node or more than 1 node.
        - What you refer to is probably the single hight, this contains two compute servers, typically also called nodes.
 Due to technical reasons we store two and two on each level.
-Each node for our machines mostly contains two cpu´s with a number of core units - ranging from 16/cpu on Fram to 64/cpu on Betzy.
+Each node for our machines mostly contains two CPU's with a number of core units - ranging from 16/cpu on Fram to 64/cpu on Betzy.
     - should I go down and take a picture of a node on fram?
         - that would be nice. we could also put it into the documentation. :+1:
         - ØT: On my way (not available for breakout rooms)